Osmax-Br/prayer_archive/README.md

-the merge.py file is used when you need to merge 2 sql databases merge.py is not written by me original repo https://github.com/kd8bny/sqlMerge osama breman 2022
+the merge.py file is used when you need to merge 2 sql databases merge.py is not written by me

+original repo https://github.com/kd8bny/sqlMerge

+I also added prayers.db which is the file that contains prayer times

+osama breman 2022